 About the Institute

 The Institute of Social Work (ISW) is one of the higher learning institutions in Tanzania.
-The Institute was established by the National Social Welfare Training Institute Act No. 26 of 1973 (as amended by the Miscellaneous Act No. 13 of 2002) herein referred to as the Act.
+The Institute was established by the Institute of Social Work Act No. 26 of 1973 as amended by the Miscellaneous Act No. 3 of 2002, herein referred to as the Act.
 The Institute was established to prepare qualified human resource for strengthening the social service delivery structure in Tanzania.

 The Institute started operating in 1974 in rented buildings of the Tanzania Episcopal Council (TEC) at Kurasini before moving to the present premises at Kijitonyama, Dar es Salaam in 1978.
 The first programme was the Ordinary Diploma in Social Work, which was designed to address the manpower problem facing the Social Welfare Department.
 In 1977 the Institute began offering the Advanced Diploma in Social Work.
 This was necessitated by the need to meet social work professional standards.
 In 1982 the Institute introduced the certificate course in Labour Studies and later in 1990 an Advanced Diploma in Labour Studies was introduced.
 The purpose of the course was to train Labour Inspectors and Labour Administrators for the Labour Department.